Youth Produced Sexual Imagery/Sexting

 - Coercion, threats or blackmail.

-It is a crime to take, make, possess, show or distribute indecent images of any person below the age of 18; although it is important to recognise that criminalising children for taking and sharing indecent images of themselves is not in their best interests and should be avoided where possible.
+It is a crime to take, make, possess, show or distribute indecent images of any person below the age of 18; it is important to recognise that criminalising children for taking and sharing indecent images of themselves is not in their best interests and should be avoided where possible.